Smoking and breastfeeding

-So if you do seek help to stop smoking, and you’re using nicotine replacement products like patches, gums, inhalers, tablets, it’s really good to know that less nicotine, will reach your baby through these products.
-And the same principles apply; breastfeed your baby, use those things straight away, maybe give a couple of hours before feeding again – in the same way you would if you were smoking cigarettes.
+If you do seek help to stop smoking, and you’re using nicotine replacement products like patches, gums, inhalers, tablets, it’s good to know that less nicotine will reach your baby through these products.
+Use these products a couple of hours before feeding.

 Review dates, references & further resources